lyori6/bland/README.md

-# Bland AI: Enhanced Support Engineer Recruiting Pathway  Pathway ✨
+# Bland: Enhanced Support Engineer Recruiting Pathway ✨

 **Objective:** This project upgrades Bland AI's "Support Engineer Recruiting Pathway."
 I aimed for a solution that's not just functional but also reliable, user-friendly, and gives clear operational insights—the "120% solution."